 Definitions of terms used in the water quality charts:

-Public Health Goal (PHG) is the level of a contaminant in drinking water below which there is no known or suspected risk to health.
+Public Health Goal (PHG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 PHGs are set by the California Environmental Protection Agency.